-Spay and Neuter to Keep Your Pets Healthy
+Spay and Neuter for Dogs and Cats Elkhorn, WI: Keeping Your Pets Healthy

 Many factors go into increasing and maintaining your pet’s health, from vaccinations to lab tests.
 At Elkhorn Veterinary Clinic, we account for all these factors so your pet can live as many years at your side as possible.
 Consequently, prevention is key to giving your pet a longer life.
-While we often perform surgery to treat a problem, spaying and neutering surgeries help to prevent various problems, including:
+While we often perform surgery to treat a problem, spay and neuter for dogs and cats Elkhorn, WI help to prevent various problems, including:

 - Unwanted pregnancies and litters

 - Stray dog and cat overpopulation

 - Crowded animal shelters